rbrtsmith/rbrtsmith.github.io/_posts/2015-02-03-developing-the-flag-object.md

 sense to have more extraneous classnames.
 Perhaps in some way describing their behaviour, rather than what they contain.

-> I use this abstraction multiple times in literally every project, and you should too.
+> "I use this abstraction multiple times in literally every project, and you should too."

 I propose renaming `flag__body` and `flag__image` with names that better describe their behaviour.
 Simply because one takes up a fixed width, dictated by it's content and